A multinational company founded on the history of an innovative Italian family-owned enterprise

 Zambon today: a new growth phase

-In recent years, Zambon has entered a new growth phase, a renewed path that confirms the international vocation of the company and its desire to provide innovative solutions to improve patients’ quality of life, with a specialization in treating severe diseases such as Parkinson's and Cystic Fibrosis.
+In recent years, Zambon has entered a new growth phase, a renewed path that confirms the international vocation of the company and its desire to provide innovative solutions to improve patients’ quality of life, with a specialization in treating severe diseases such as Parkinson's, Cystic Fibrosis, BOS and NCFB.

 Severe Respiratory Diseases